 Problems are usually noticed after the engine has been running and working a while, some engines may stop altogether, others may just not perform at their best.
 Problems usually arise when the original gas cap is misplaced, the MacGyver type replaces it with a regular plastic cap.
 Of course, that cap doesn’t have a vent and you can see where this is going

 Genuine gas caps employ a small vent to facilitate tank venting, but original caps can fail too.
 Testing is simple, remove the cap and test performance, if it improves, go ahead and treat her to a shiny new vented gas cap.
 She’s worth it!

 Other Possible Causes Of Hot Running Issues

 Bad fuel shouldn’t be overlooked.
 Ethanol gas goes stale after just one month.
 It loses its Oomph and that can cause some varying symptoms.
-Obviously you’ll have an idea when you last filled the tank and have an idea how old or fresh that gas is.
+Obviously, you’ll have an idea when you last filled the tank and have an idea of how old or fresh that gas is.

 The fix is simple, drain the gas tank.
 Check out “Cleaning snowblower gas tank”.